Skip to Main Content

 Importantly, they also:

-This table introduces the researcher profiles that UWA authors should consider setting up and managing.
+This guide introduces the researcher profiles that UWA authors should consider setting up and managing.
 At a minimum, ensure that your UWA Profiles and Research Repository profile is up to date and link it to your ORCiD if you have one, or create and then link an ORCiD from your UWA Repository Profile.
-Find out how here.
+See full instructions to link your ORCID to the UWA Repository.

 Profiles in the UWA Profiles and Research Repository are the sole, authorised public profiles for UWA staff.
 They enable access to comprehensive and up to date information about research, teaching activities, professional expertise and outputs.